cultural highlights of Winnipeg

 I love the way the WSO has created an assortment of concert series to appeal to different kinds of music lovers.
 There is the traditional Classics series in which you are exposed to an array of classical music from composers that include Tchaikovsky, Rachmaninoff, and Handel.
 There are also Kids Concerts and WSO Music Festivals.
 And there is the Pops series of concerts sponsored by Air Canada.

 I really love the Pops series because it provides you with a little bit of everything.
 Next season’s Pops looks like a winner, with the Best of Rufus Wainwright, Cirque Mechanics that features some dazzling acrobats and contortionists performing to the an assortment of classical masterpieces, and the one I’m really excited about … Sgt.
 Pepper’s Lonely Hearts Club Band next April, in which a fresh treatment of Beatles favourites will undoubtedly take me and the rest of the audience on a wonderfully colourful ethereal journey!

-Another one of my favourite cultural indulgences in Winnipeg is Prairie Theatre Exchange (PTE), where this week, I’ll be attending what’s said to be a hilarious rendition of The Hound of Baskervilles.
+Another one of my favourite cultural indulgences in Winnipeg is Prairie Theatre Exchange (PTE), where I’ve had season’s tickets for a number of years.
 You get so close to the performers at PTE that you can practically touch them in the intimate setting of the 323-seat theatre.
 Quite different than the more elaborate performances staged at the Royal Manitoba Theatre Centre.
 I could go on, but I think you get the picture!
 Winnipeg is a small city with a big appetite for all things cultural.